svewap/nnrestapi/Documentation/Access/Index.rst

 Using global configurations
 ---------

-Defining centralized access-groups in your site YAML
+Defining centralized access-groups in your site YAML or TypoScript Setup
 ~~~~~~~~~~~~

 Of course it might not "feel" very good, to define users and usergroup-restrictions in